 These bits allow the user to set-up the update rate of the compare registers (i.e. periodic transfers from preload to active registers) when preload registers are enable, as well as the update interrupt generation rate, if this interrupt is enable.
-Each time the REP\CNT related downcounter reaches zero, an update event is generated and it restarts counting from REP value.
-As REP\CNT is reloaded with is not taken in account until the next repetition update event.
+Each time the REP_CNT related downcounter reaches zero, an update event is generated and it restarts counting from REP value.
+As REP_CNT is reloaded with REP value only at the repetition update event U_RC, any write to the RCR register is not taken in account until the next repetition update event.